 How would your friends describe you?

-Kristi's photography work has been featured internationally with Inspirational 35, Balaclava.Q, Smarty Magazine, FAD Magazine, contemporarycruising, Art-Vibes, Segno Online, A Plus A Gallery, Photo Life Magazine, PhotoEd Magazine, Photographers Without Borders, FASHION Magazine and OCAD University.
+Kristi's photographic work has been featured internationally with Vanity Fair, Architectural Digest India, Inspirational 35, Balaclava.Q, Smarty Magazine, FAD Magazine, contemporarycruising, Art-Vibes, Segno Online, A Plus A Gallery, Photo Life Magazine, PhotoEd Magazine, Photographers Without Borders, Office Magazine, FASHION Magazine, Home & Garden UK, The Venice Glass Week , My Art Guides and OCAD University.

 Above image taken by Bolivian photographer Pablo Oh (www.pablooh.com/)

 “Our first photographs as a couple.
 They are so special,

 we can't thank Kris enough for her magic behind the camera.”